The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When planning trips to Thalys destinations, consider checking back for offers on train tickets.
 Speak to the Customer Care team at the Omio help centre for cancellations or changes to your ticket from Antwerp to Cologne.

-Travel between Paris, France and Düsseldorf, Germany by train is: Partially open.
+Travel between Paris, France and Düsseldorf, Germany by train is: Fully open.

 Conditions of entry: